PART THREE : 1968 – THE MERGER

 Around this time another BMH project, Lofty England’s small Jaguar bit the dust.
 Lofty England (above) later said to Jaguar historian Paul Skilleter: ‘We actually got a mock-up under construction when we became part of BLMC.’

-At a BLMC board meeting Loft England unveiled the small Jaguar project.
+At a BLMC Board meeting Lofty England unveiled the small Jaguar project.
 ‘At the first of these meetings I was asked to set out our future model programme which included the small car… I was then told to drop it, since the BLMC plan was that Jaguar should produce only the top of the range cars and the small car I had proposed was in the Triumph area.
 So no more was done… pity!’

-On 12 June 1968 500 British Motor Corporation distributors representing the whole Morris, Austin, MG, Wolseley and Riley distribution network crowded into the Exhibition Hall at Longbridge for a question and answer session on their future with Sir Donald Stokes, the Chief Executive of the British Leyland Motor Corporation.
-He promised them a completely new model policy for the next five years under the direction of Harry Webster, recently promoted from Standard Triumph to become Chief Engineer of British Leyland’s volume car division.
+On 12 June 1968 500 British Motor Corporation distributors representing the whole Austin, Morris, MG, Wolseley and Riley distribution network crowded into the Exhibition Hall at Longbridge for a question and answer session on their future with Sir Donald Stokes, the Chief Executive of the British Leyland Motor Corporation.
+He promised them a completely new model policy for the next five years under the direction of Harry Webster, recently promoted from Standard-Triumph to become Chief Engineer of British Leyland’s volume car division.

 Sir Donald Stokes seemed to have also been of the view that what the volume car side needed were completely new models from the wheels up and not radical improvements and revisions of existing models such as the ADO22.
 Probably this was the moment that any hope of ADO22 reaching production disappeared.
 He then detailed the changes being made to the long-awaited ADO14 saloon whose delayed appearance had left such a gap in the middle of the BMC range.

-Joe Edwards’ period as consultant to the board of British Leyland Motor Corporation proved short-lived.
+Joe Edwards’ period as consultant to the Board of British Leyland Motor Corporation proved short-lived.
 On 3 July, he announced that he was resigning from this position, ‘in order to take up other industrial interests.’
 As he departed the scene, Joe Edwards is alleged to have said to Sir Donald Stokes: ‘It’s all yours now, Donald, the bloody lot.’

 Stokes later claimed that his management team did not have the experience to run a company of 200,000 people but that, in their haste to assume total control of the merged motor manufacturer they had elbowed aside people who did.
 It has also been said that Joe Edwards should have stayed on but, as he advocated rationalisation and Stokes did not have the stomach for it, what would have been the point?